integrations

 }

-This example fails open if brin is unavailable.
-If you want fail-closed behavior, throw inside the catch block instead.
+this example fails open if brin is unavailable. for fail-closed behavior, throw inside the catch block instead.

 2. Wrap the tools that install packages or fetch pages: